DiffyWebsite/ddev-diffy/README.md

 Add this addon as `ddev get diffywebsite/ddev-diffy`.

-Register an account in Diffy and create an API key.
-While installation of the addon you will be asked for API KEY and PROJECT ID.
-Please provide them so configuration is saved.
+Register an account in Diffy and create an [API key](https://stage.diffy.website/#/keys).

+Once you have your container ready after `ddev restart` we need to provide API key and project ID to `.env` file.
+For that go to `.ddev/diffy-worker`, copy existing example file `cp .env.example .env` and edit `.env` file to provide your credentials.

 To run the screenshots do `ddev screenshot`.
 It will produce a URL to your screenshots uploaded to Diffy.
 Next you can compare them to your any other sets (production, staging, baseline etc.).

+Remember to check our [documentation page](https://docs.diffy.website/features/local-development/ddev-add-on).

 **Contributed and maintained by [@ygerasimov](https://github.com/ygerasimov)**